Resolving Black Hole Family Issues Among the Massive Ancestors of Very High-Spin Gravitational-Wave Events Like GW231123: Discussion of binary star evolution scenarios

 The best observational candidates for highly spinning stellar-mass black holes come from X-ray binaries, where some black holes have estimated spin close to the critical value $\chi>0.95$ \citep[e.g.,][]{McClintock2006,Gou2009,Gou2011}.
 However, their measured spin values may be systematically overestimated due to several factors; see the recent review by \citet{Zdziarski2025}.

 We highlight that the presented scenario requires the formation of stellar-origin black holes with masses above $\sim 60-80$ M$_{\odot}$ in order to reconcile the primary mass of GW231123, especially when accounting for the fact that a few percent of the total mass of the binary black holes are radiated away though gravitational waves.
 Such high masses were considered to lie within the so-called upper mass gap.
 In particular, pair-instability supernovae are expected to completely disrupt massive stars, leaving no remnant behind \citep{Bond1984,Heger2002, Fryer2001}.
 These processes were expected to produce a dearth of black holes within the mass range $\sim 50-135$ M$_{\odot}$\citep{Marchant2016, Mandel2016, Belczynski2016, Spera2017}.
 Recent studies, however, have shown that the exact location of the mass gap depends sensitively on the highly uncertain 12C($\alpha$,$\gamma$) 16O reaction rate, which can shift the edges of the gap to significantly lower or higher masses \citep{Farmer2020, Costa2021, Farag2022}.
 Adopting the lower limit within the 3$\sigma$-uncertainty of this reaction rate could potentially allow the formation of binary black hole mergers with component masses up to 90~--~100\,M$_{\odot}$ through isolated binary evolution \citep{Belczynski2020a, Olejak2022}.
 If the scenario presented here is realised in nature, it may have important implications for both the location of the upper mass gap and the underlying nuclear reaction rates.
 Alternatively, allowing for super-Eddington accretion during the second mass transfer phase could produce black hole masses above the pair-instability mass gap and result in a higher spin for one of the components \citep{vanSon2020,Briel2023}.
+In contrast, this scenario is challenged by recent works on the latest gravitational-wave data \citep{GWTC4} by \citet[][]{Antonini2025} and \citet[][]{Tong2025} who interpret a broadening of $\chi_{\rm eff}$ for higher black hole masses and a dearth of massive secondary black holes, respectively, as the onset of a gap at $\gtrsim40$~--~$50\,\rm M_\odot$.